deepaligarg/deepali-garg.github.io/_pages/machinelearning.md

 [![View on GitHub](https://img.shields.io/badge/Jupyter-Open_Notebook-green?logo=Jupyter)](https://github.com/deepaligarg/Sentiment-Analysis-using-IMDB-movies-reviews)
 [![View on GitHub](https://img.shields.io/badge/Database-View_Database-blueviolet?logo=Microsoft%20Excel)](https://github.com/deepaligarg/Sentiment-Analysis-using-IMDB-movies-reviews)

-Mostly in Banking domains or credit card use cases, the data for predicting a transaction as fraudulent is extremely low due to less evidence for fraud cases resulting in an Imbalanced Dataset for ML use cases.
+<span style="font-family:Segoe UI; font-size:1;">Mostly in Banking domains or credit card use cases, the data for predicting a transaction as fraudulent is extremely low due to less evidence for fraud cases resulting in an Imbalanced Dataset for ML use cases.
 This projrct deals with 3 techniques of handling such cases.

 The 3 Techniques discussed in the notebook are :
 1. Under-sampling
 2. Over-sampling
 3. SMOTE Technique

-Then a Random Forest algorithm is applied to check the performance of each technique.
+Then a **Random Forest** algorithm is applied to check the performance of each technique.</span>

 ---
 ### Wine Quality Prediction